 Push Button Controller

 with display Panel

-All our Hybrids require a 48v sealed AGM battery bank that is essentially the vessels domestic power supply.
+Our Hybrids can use many different battery technologies, this includes Lead/Acid, AGM & Lithium.
+For seagoing craft sealed batteries are required and AGM offers the most cost effective solution.
+For Lithium options please contact Hybrid Marine.
 Using powerful inverter technology, it is possible to run all the electrical domestic appliances you would expect at home and eliminate the need for gas (cooking) on board.

 Additional Means of Charging